 This is the story of Lycos, another search pioneer that got caught in the crosshairs of Google’s emergence as the industry’s dominant force.
 The search engine with the dog logo would later reinvent itself as a more diversified entity that includes everything from news to gaming.
 But this new chapter didn’t come without years of difficulty.

-Go fetch me them results, boy!
+Go fetch me their results, boy!

-Lycos began as a research project at Carnegie Mellon University back in 1994 that was propelled with the help of about $2 million in venture capital funding.
+Lycos began as a research project at Carnegie Mellon University back in 1994 that was propelled by the help of about $2 million in venture capital funding.
 The company developed one of the first crawler-based search engines that could rapidly fetch results to user search queries.